chrislo27/RhythmHeavenRemixEditor/docs/README.md

 ## Launching the program
-After decompressing/unzipping the zip archive, run the `run_windows.bat` file by double clicking if you're on Windows, or run the `run_macOS-linux.sh` file if you're on macOS or a UNIX operating system.
+After decompressing/unzipping the zip archive, run the `run_windows.bat` file by double clicking the batch file if you're on Windows, or double-click the `run_macOS.sh` file if you're on macOS, or double-click the `run_linux.sh` if you're on a Linux operating system.

-Alternatively, open Command Prompt/Terminal inside the folder *containing the jar file* and run
-`java -jar RHRE.jar`.

 ## How does a remix work?
 Remixes will go on forever
 until you place an **End Remix** entity.
 You can find this at `Misc. > Special Entities > End Remix`.
+Click and drag it onto the track.

 ![End remix entity](readme/endRemix.png)

-If you are familiar with music theory, this also is used in sheet music to end the music piece.
+If you are familiar with music theory, this symbol also is used in sheet music to end the music piece.
-You can only have **one** of these in the track at any given time.<br/>
+You can only have **one** of these in the track at any given time.

 Entities are objects on the track that have a width.
 There are five main types of entities.